 Many don’t get granted asylum and scared they will be sent back, are forced into a situation where they become undocumented.
 Outside of the system even basic needs like health care are not available.

 The Netherlands positions itself as progressive and open but to People of Colour and other minority groups it is very different.
 LGBTQIA+ refugees are the most marginalized and the most at risk.

 For Place : Netherlands we wanted to bring attention and funds to organizations that help Queer refugees get advice, find an extended sense of family and belonging, get legal work, and reenter society.

 The Open Closet LGBT Netherlands was co-founded by Teddy Lyon as a response to the difficulties of his personal experience with the local immigration authorities (IND).
 Having decided that he is here to stay, the South-African born activist wanted to make sure that what happened to him does not happen to others.

 Open Closet not only ensures that incoming LGBTQIA+ asylum seekers are properly registered, but also provides help with food, support towards the procedures required, counseling and a family where everybody is welcome.
 They provide a place to come together and cover for traveling costs if needed.
 By organising meetings regularly, they create a sense of community and belonging for queer asylum seekers in the Netherlands.
 Open Closet also ensures that asylum seekers are properly informed of their rights and options.

 Place : Mission

-The project creates country or regionally specific electronic music compilations where the proceeds are donated to local groups working on social causes.
+What is Place: a country or area specific electronic music compilation series where all proceeds are donated to local groups working on social causes in that area.